alexeyinkin/eb-1a/2-petition/README.md

 Then I would take a regular screenshot with the address bar and combine the two.
-I would make the top layer semi-transparent and align them pixel-perfectly.
+I would make the top layer semi-transparent, zoom to 800%, and align them pixel-perfectly.
+Then I would make the layer opaque again and order it below the long screenshot.
+Effectively, it just added the address bar.

 ![](media/exhibits/me-linked-in-alignment.png)